 Registration takes place at 8.40am and 1.30pm.
 We appreciate that some children travel longer distances, relying on public transport over which they have little control.
 We do not wish to penalise such children for lateness beyond their control, but we believe that young people should appreciate the importance of punctuality.
 Each case of lateness will be carefully considered to see if it could have been avoided and appropriate sanctions will be given if considered necessary.
-All late-comers must report to their form teacher before 9am; after 9am children must report to the school office to sign in.
+You will be informed if your child has been late to school with a sticker in their planner.
+From 8.45am, children must report to the school office to sign in.
 Only then will a registration mark be given.